✓ Updated March 2026

 Frequently Asked Questions

-When's the absolute best time to visit Long Beach if I want perfect weather and fewer crowds?
+When's the absolute best time to visit Long Beach if I want to enjoy the waterfront and outdoor activities without the biggest crowds?

-Beyond the Aquarium of the Pacific and the Queen Mary, what's a local favorite spot that most tourists miss?
+Beyond the main attractions like the Aquarium and the Queen Mary, what's a local favorite spot or experience in Long Beach that most tourists miss?

-Are there any specific local events or festivals I should try to catch if my dates are flexible?
+Are there any specific local events or festivals in Long Beach that are worth timing a trip around?

-If you can time it right, the Long Beach Jazz Festival in August is a fantastic local tradition, drawing incredible talent to the waterfront.
-Also, keep an eye out for the Long Beach Pride Parade and Festival in the spring; it's a vibrant and inclusive celebration that really showcases the city's spirit.
-These events offer a real taste of the local community.
+If you can swing it, the Long Beach Jazz Festival in August is a fantastic experience, drawing incredible talent to the waterfront.
+Also, keep an eye out for the Long Beach Pride Parade in the spring, which is a vibrant and inclusive celebration.
+For something more laid-back, the monthly First Fridays art walks in the East Village Arts District are a great way to discover local artists and enjoy live music.

 How many days do you need in Long Beach, USA?